MPH Applied Practice (AP) Experience

 - Students can visit the UIC SPH Career Services Office's website to review current internship/Applied Practice Experience opportunities.

-- Students should begin to work on their resumes and LinkedIn profiles assuming they would need to refer to these career tools during the applied practice experience process.
+- Students should begin to work on their resumes and LinkedIn profiles assuming they would need to refer to these career tools during the AP experience process.
 The UIC SPH Career Services Office hosts resume and LinkedIn workshops throughout the school year.
 Visit the UIC SPH Career Services Office website for dates and times of events/workshops.

 STEP TWO: MEET WITH YOUR DIVISION LEVEL AP EXPERIENCE ADVISOR

 Each division has a AP Advisor who can meet with students to discuss their interests, brainstorm possible projects, and answer questions.

 STEP THREE: FORMAL PARTNERSHIP (CONTRACT) PROCESS